 Whether you’re interested in a weekend getaway at a Miami dog friendly hotel or you’re a local looking to take your dog out for the day, Coconut Grove is a popular area.
 The Grove features several dog friendly restaurants, shops, and waterfront parks.

-There are lots of options for a perfect day at Miami dog parks.
-Head to South Pointe Park, North Beach Oceanside Park, Washington Avenue Bark Park, or Stillwater Park, all of which both you and your dog will love.
+There are also lots of options for a perfect day at Miami dog parks.
+Some of the best places include South Pointe Park, North Beach Oceanside Park, Washington Avenue Bark Park, or Stillwater Park, all of which both you and your dog will love.

 Best Dog Friendly Miami Hotels